isc-projects/stork/doc/usage.rst

 One of the primary configuration aspects of any network is how the IP addressing is laid out.
 This is represented in Kea with IPv4 and IPv6 subnets.
 Each subnet represents addresses being used on a physical link.
 Typically, certain parts of each subnet ("pools") are delegated to the DHCP server to manage.
 Stork is able to display this information.
-You can inspect subnets and pools within in two ways.
-First, you can inspect specific application.
+One of the ways to inspect the subnets and pools within is by looking at the Kea applications.
 This will give you an overview of what kind of configuration this specific Kea application is serving.
 A list of configured subnets on that specific Kea application will be displayed.
 The following picture shows a simple view of the Kea DHCPv6 server running with a single subnet with three pools configured in it.